Table of Contents

 The structure of a muscle

-Almost every muscle is attached to two different bones via its tendons which is referred to as origin and insertion.
+Almost every muscle is attached to two different bones via its tendons, which are referred to as origin and insertion.

 The m. biceps brachii, for instance, has its origin at the bony shoulder girdle and the insertion at a bone of the arm.
 The proximal attachment site is usually referred to as the origin, the distal one as the insertion site.